anshtrip1-debug/tolstack/README.md

   usually so pessimistic that you buy tolerances you never needed.
 - **RSS.** Root sum square of the bands.
 Assumes everything is normal, centred and independent.
-Closer, but it lies the moment a process runs off-centre or a dimension is uniform.
+Closer, but it lies the moment a process runs off-center or a dimension is uniform.
 - **Monte Carlo.** Sample each dimension from the distribution it actually has.
 Slower, and right.